Blaffert

-The Blaffert was the name of two different types of historical European coin.
+Blaffert was the name of two different types of historical European coin.
 It was also called the Blafferd or, in Upper German, the Plappart, Plappert or Blaphart.
 It derives from the French blafard meaning "pale" or "bright".

 Southern Germany, Alsace, Switzerland

 The Plappart was a groschen coin of the late Middle Ages, particularly widespread in Upper Germany.
 It developed around 1420 from the slightly less valuable schilling.
 One gulden was worth 20, 24 or 26 Plappert, one Plappert was worth 9, 10, 12, 13, 15 or 17 Stäbler or 15, 16, 18, 19 or 22 Haller.
 The southern German Blaffert was struck on both sides.

-It was probably first minted in Constance, later also in other Swabian cities (e.g. Ulm in 1429) and in Switzerland (from 1384/88 in Berne, 1417 in Zurich, 1424 in St. Gallen, 1425 in Basle).
+It was probably first minted in Constance, later also in other Swabian cities (e.g. Ulm in 1429) and in Switzerland (from 1384/88 in Bern, 1417 in Zürich, 1424 in St. Gallen, 1425 in Basel).
 In Switzerland it was the largest silver coin at this time until the introduction of the Dicken in 1482 and was replaced by the Batzen from the beginning of the 16th century.
 In Switzerland, however, the coin seems to have been in circulation until the 18th century.